Copy Operations and IntelliSnap Backups for VM-Centric Operations with VMware

 When you configure a storage policy to create a secondary copy, you can specify the content of the secondary copy by selecting the following entities on the Associations tab of the Storage Policy Copy properties dialog box:

 - Virtualization client: The secondary copy includes the backup jobs for the virtualization client and for all of the virtual machines included in subclients under the virtualization client.

 Selecting the virtualization client is the best practice for secondary copies, unless you need to provide different handling for specific subclients or VMs.

 - Subclient: The secondary copy includes the backup jobs for the subclient and for all of the virtual machines included in that subclient.

-- VM clients: The secondary copy includes the backup jobs for the virtual machines you select, and the backups jobs for the parent subclients of those VMs.
+- VM clients: The secondary copy includes only the backup jobs for the virtual machines you select, and not the backups jobs for the parent subclients of those VMs.

 The following considerations apply for secondary copies:

-- Retention and data aging settings for a secondary copy apply to the parent entity (virtualization client or subclient) and all of the VMs under the parent entity.
+- Retention and data aging settings for a secondary copy apply to all of the VMs under the parent entity.